Myndex/Myndex/README.md

 - [Better reading on the web](https://uxdesign.cc/better-reading-on-the-web-c943c4cfc91a) Published by _UX Collective_ (uxdesign.cc).
 This article discusses and demonstrates the problems with automated testing and WCAG 2 contrast math, methods, and guidelines.

 - Published at _Tangled Web_ (TangledWeb.xyz):
-    - [Small Text is Medium’s Large Fail](https://tangledweb.xyz/small-text-is-mediums-large-fail-b39589f5fae0)  The Medium platform has a lot of good features going for it, yet it literally ignores visual accessibility.
-For a platform that is entirely based around readable content, one would think that it’d be close to State of the Art, instead of the State of Unreadable.
+    - [Small Text is Medium's Large Fail](https://tangledweb.xyz/small-text-is-mediums-large-fail-b39589f5fae0)  The Medium platform has a lot of good features going for it, yet it literally ignores visual accessibility.
+For a platform that is entirely based around readable content, one would think that it'd be close to State of the Art, instead of the State of Unreadable.
     - [Hats off to ALL CAPS](https://tangledweb.xyz/hats-off-to-all-caps-c0a43a2c30d4) Myth-busting the misunderstandings regarding accessibility: are dyslexia fonts useful and the shift in using ALL UPPERCASE LETTERS for various text elements.
     - [Getting the Wrong, Right?](https://tangledweb.xyz/hi-lucas-673167805f55) What does it mean to get something right, if the underlying foundation of that thing is ultimately wrong?
     - [Busy Background Breaks Bulletin](https://tangledweb.xyz/busy-background-breaks-bulletin-f4ff4bf67e5a) Examples of how to destroy readability by choosing the wrong image as a background.
 And also, how to fix it.
     - [**Please Stop Using Grey Text**](https://tangledweb.xyz/please-stop-using-grey-text-3d3e71acfca8) Debunking one of the worst myths regarding design contrast.
-THis article went viral in early 2022.
+This article went viral in early 2022.
     - [**What's Red & Black & Also Not Read?** ](https://tangledweb.xyz/whats-red-black-also-not-read-573b9c0a97ed) Do the WCAG 2 Contrast Guidelines help users with color vision issues?
 While this is a widely held belief, the truth may surprise you.
     - [**A Contrast of Errors**](https://tangledweb.xyz/a-contrast-of-errors-373c2665d42a) A look into the history of the WCAG 2 contrast guidelines and some of the problems created by them, and a discussion of the proposed replacement, the APCA (Accessible Perceptual Contrast Algorithm).